-Introduction to Intellectual Property A basic class covering patents, trademarks, copyright, and trade secrets.
+Introduction to Intellectual Property is a basic class covering patents, trademarks, copyright, and trade secrets.
 For anyone who has ever wondered "Just what is a patent/trademark/copyright?"

-Introduction to Patents and Patent Searching Covers the hows and whys of getting a patent, and conducting a preliminary patent search using the USPTO website.
+Conducting a Preliminary Patent Search covers the hows and whys of getting a patent, and conducting a preliminary patent search using the USPTO website.

 The US Patent & Trademark Office has really great instructional videos on their Trademark Information Network.
 Check out their Trademark Basics page: http://www.uspto.gov/trademarks/basics/index.jsp .
 You can also download the booklet Basic Facts About Trademarks or pick up a copy in the Science & Technology department.